codefornola/nolabase/USER_GUIDE.md

 Try a test query to see that everything is working.
-This query gives us the name of every neighborhood geometry in the database sortd in the ascending direction:
+This query gives us the name of every neighborhood geometry in the database sorted in the ascending direction:

 ```sql
 SELECT name FROM geometries.neighborhoods ORDER BY name ASC;